1900 Park Fare and an Alternative Princess Experience

 - Take a bus to Magic Kingdom and then take:

 - Boat to 1900 Park Fare

 - Take Minnie Van through Lyft if you are staying a resort offering the service

 - Drive to Grand Floridian and show your reservation to the gate.
 They will let you park for free.
 There is usually a time limit, so you can’t use this for your whole day visit to Magic Kingdom.

 When we arrived, they were a little behind in seating so we took the opportunity to wander around the Grand Floridian.
 This is one resort on our bucket list, and is definitely worth at our if you have time.

 If you have ever considered staying at Grand Floridian, but thought it was out of your price range, try renting DVC points!
+If you aren’t sure how, we have a complete guide to renting DVC points to take all of the mystery out of it.
 We rented for our trip to Polynesian and saved so much compared to a regular room!
 We highly recommend David’s Vacation club rentals.
 The process was super easy and saved a lot!
 You can check out exactly what it would be like to stay here in Grand Floridian Villas room review.

 The 1900 Park Fare dinner is buffet style, and we found it to be one of the more delicious of the character meals!
 Like all other buffets, they will have a section for kids with corn dog nuggets, hot dogs, and macaroni and cheese.
 The adult section contains a variety of salads, a meat carving station, and several varieties of different dishes.
 There is also a dessert buffet when you’ve stuffed yourself on the rest of the food!
 Both kids and adults can visit any section of the buffet.
 My kids actually visited the adult buffet more than the kids for the delicious roast turkey!